 * We rarely check (unless for scheduling purposes and educational/comparative reasons) to see who we are playing, how many points we have or how many points we need to win, etc. We usually know little about our opposition and research them only after the game has ended.
 We focus on how we play and not how the opposition plays.
 We can only control how we play.
 We do not apply games tactics as our main goal is helping our players develop.
 We don’t run the clock down or waste time.

 * We did not have a designated goalkeeper for 4 years.
-We rarely encourage the goalkeeper to use their hands.
+We rarely encourage the goalkeeper to use their hands when building up and if they do its as an alternative to punting.
 If a goalkeeper is not available, we prefer a field player with good feet, can read the game and stays connected, making the entire team ahead of them better.
 The GK needs to be as competent as our field players.
 Every player must play and understand the importance of the goalkeeper as a last defender and the first playmaker.
 Unnecessarily ridding the ball (unless clearing the ball under duress) is not accepted.

 Reducing Travel Time & Cost & Increasing Practice & Study Time:

 We reduce travel time and expenses by not over-emphasizing away tournaments in order to focus on practice and homework.
 Our practices are as important and often more intense than games.
 We practice much more than we play official games.
-The best competition our players get is at the local park or at training vs older or younger teams, boys teams, numbers up or down in a small sided situation, vs coaches and guest pro and college players, etc.
+Often the best competition our players get is at the local park or at training vs older college players returning to train or younger teams, boys teams, numbers up or down in a small sided situation, vs coaches and guest pro and college players, etc.